Sakurajima erupts in miles-high plume of ash | The Japan Times

-Mount Sakurajima shot smoke and ash miles into the sky on Friday in its biggest eruption in more than three years, Kyodo News reported.
+Mount Sakurajima shot smoke and ash miles into the sky Friday in its biggest eruption in more than three years, the Meteorological Agency said.

-The volcano on Kyushu spewed ash 5.5 km (3.4 miles) high — the first time an ash cloud has reached a height of more than 5 km since July 2016, Kyodo said, citing a local meteorological observatory.
+The plume erupted from the volcano’s Minamidake crater at 5:24 p.m., sending smoke and debris 5.5 km (3.4 miles) into the skies over Kyushu — the first time an ash cloud has surpassed 5 km since July 2016, the agency said, warning the activity may continue for some time.

-The highly active volcano has erupted more than 100 times this year alone, the report said, adding that no damage has been reported so far.
+No damage has been reported so far, according to the Kagoshima Prefectural Government.

+The agency said eruptions at the crater have occurred repeatedly this year, with ash reaching 3 km above the summit on two occasions.

 IN FIVE EASY PIECES WITH TAKE 5